 If the Access Software was a proprietary package, which was widely used and available commercially, it is likely that there will be commercially provided bridge (i.e., conversion) software which Transforms the current Content Data Objects to other forms used by the new Access Software having a similar look and feel.
 This would be a Transformation type of Migration that is likely to be Non-Reversible.
 If no commercial alternative is seen, the OAIS may contract with the owner of the original Access Software to develop and provide source code for a simplified tool that can read but not modify instances of data written using the format.
 This would also be a Transformation type of Migration because of the change in software that is providing much of the Representation Information.
 This approach might not be viable because of cost or legal issues.
-In any of these cases, the OAIS will need to establish mechanisms to verify that no preserved information has been lost.
+In any of these cases, the OAIS will need to establish mechanisms to verify that agreed Transformational Information Properties are maintained.
 This requires that criteria have been established to clearly define what constitutes the Content Information as discussed in section 6.
 In addition the OAIS must investigate the issues of ensuring that the new Access Software is available to the Designated Community.

 Potential Emulation Approaches

 There may be a mandatory requirement from the Designated Community to maintain the look and feel of proprietary Access Software because of the large number of AIUs that are dependent on that Access Software.
-Proprietary Access software will not have readily available Structure and Semantic Representation Information for the Content Data Object.
+Proprietary Access Software will not have readily available Structure and Semantic Representation Information for the Content Data Object.
 In this case, if the OAIS is unable to obtain the source code, or has the source code but lacks the ability to create the required application for example because of unavailability of a compiler or operating environment, it may find it necessary to investigate use of an emulation approach.

 The OAIS could consider emulating the application.
 If the application provides a well-known set of operations and a well-defined API for access, the API could be adequately documented and tested to attempt an emulation of the application.

 One approach is emulation of the underlying hardware.
-One advantage of hardware emulation is the claim that once a hardware platform is emulated successfully all operating systems and applications that ran on the original platform can be run without modification on the new platform.
+An advantage of hardware emulation is the claim that once a hardware platform is emulated successfully all operating systems and applications that ran on the original platform can be run without modification on the new platform.
 However, the level of emulation is relevant (for example whether it goes down to the level of duplicating the timing of CPU instruction execution).
 Moreover, this does not take into account dependencies on input/output devices.